MelanieCrissey/old-melaniecrissey.com/source/blog/jobs-to-be-done.markdown

 * When I launch a new landing page, I want to understand to most-clicked element so that I can make changes to increase conversions.

 ![most clicked](/img/mostClicked.png)

+Today, FullStory helps me get fast answers to questions about customers and how they engage with content.

 ##"To the future!"